-I started doing calligraphy while in the US Army, mainly to explore etymology of characters and their radicals during readings of texts in Japanese and Chinese.
-That lead to practice writing characters, and then sketches of calligraphies as if by brush using a back and forth motion to “fill in” the calligraphy’s space.
-This practice was continued while living at Aikido Shobukan Dojo where Mitsugi Saotome Shihan (Sensei) offered a salient master for study and examination.
-Many years later, this practice has emerged with something different, in a style Saotome Sensei calls, “no style”.
-As reflection, when visiting sensei many years later, he sat to do a calligraphy, with brush, and delicately moved the brush back and forth to “fill in“ the words—sheer awe.
+Latex G.N.R.
+Space-Coyote started doing calligraphy while in the US Army, mainly to explore etymology of characters and their radicals during readings of texts in Japanese and Chinese.
+That lead to practice writing characters and then sketches of calligraphies as if by brush using a back-and-forth motion with a felt tip pen to “fill in” the calligraphy’s space.

 Sabbatical COVID-19 Meta-Series